JackJPowell/uc-intg-psn/CONTRIBUTING.md

 If you'd like to see or add new functionality to the library, describe the problem you want to solve in a [new Issue](https://github.com/jackjpowell/uc-intg-psn/issues/new).

-### Pull Requests

-**Any pull request needs to be reviewed and approved by the Unfolded Circle development team.**

-We love contributions from everyone.

-⚠️ If you plan to make substantial changes, we kindly ask you, that you please reach out to us first.
-Either by opening a feature request describing your proposed changes before submitting code, or by contacting us on one of the other [feedback channels](#feedback-speech_balloon).

-Since this software is being used on the embedded Remote Two/3 devices, we have to make sure it remains compatible with the embedded runtime environment and runs smoothly.

-Submitting pull requests for typos, formatting issues etc. are happily accepted and usually approved relatively quick.

-With that out of the way, here's the process of creating a pull request and making sure it passes the automated tests:

 ### Contributing Code :bulb:

 1. Fork the repo.